Job Evaluation – Classification/Reclassification Procedure (BCGEU)

 - to ensure objectivity, members of the JJEAP shall not have had any prior involvement with the particular classification appealed.

-The HR Advisor will confirm the classification decision in writing to the employee outlining if any factors have changed.
+The JJEC will confirm the classification decision in writing to the employee outlining if any factors have changed.
 A copy will be sent to the supervisor and the Union Chairperson.

 In accordance with Article 22.7 “Where an employee is appointed to another position which carries a higher salary scale, the employee will receive the rate in the new salary scale which is a minimum of one step higher than their current step or the minimum of the new scale, whichever is greater.”

-If the position is reclassified to a higher salary grade, the effective date of the increase will be retroactive to the date the Classification Review form was signed and submitted to the Human Resources Office.
+If the position is reclassified to a higher salary grade, the effective date of the increase will be retroactive to the date the Classification Review form was signed and submitted by the employee to their supervisor.

 RECLASSIFICATION TO LOWER LEVEL